NicoCelliers/Nico-iOS-assessment/README.md

 - I will not copy others’ work, in whole or in part, and claim it as my own.

 - I will not gain assistance from any other person when I am expected to complete the assignment on my own.

+# Remarks

+- I followed the existing MVC architecture in the given project, but projects should ideally be in the MVVM architecture.
+This is to avoid Massive View Controllers and also helps to separate concerns (view <-> business logic).
+The steps to this would be to move the business logic from the view controllers and place into a class called view model for each controller.
+-